Print this page

 redaction label: Text placed over a redaction.

 rendition: Copies, or alternate versions, of a document.
 In the context of productions, a rendition is a produced document (also referred to as a production rendition) with all of the associated metadata and annotations.
-Users can perform standard Ringtail functions with production renditions, such as searching, viewing (in read-only mode), printing, and exporting.
+Users can perform standard application functions with production renditions, such as searching, viewing (in read-only mode), printing, and exporting.
 See also base document.

 repository: See file repository.

-review lead: A Ringtail user who manages the review process and who works with litigation support to create and allocate assignments.
+review lead: A user who manages the review process and who works with litigation support to create and allocate assignments.

-reviewer: A Ringtail user who analyzes documents for facts relating to a case, applies highlights and redactions, and codes a document, such as marking a document as privileged.
+reviewer: A user who analyzes documents for facts relating to a case, applies highlights and redactions, and codes a document, such as marking a document as privileged.

 RPF: See Ringtail Processing Framework.